Approximately 60% of water that is consumed is converted to Greywater.

 Sodium | mg/L | 29-230 |

-Depending on how the greywater is managed, its contents and nutrients can prove to be beneficial to the various applications.
+Depending on how the greywater is managed, its contents and nutrients can benefit various applications.

 Quantity of Greywater

-Greywater quantity keeps on varying based factors such as :
+Greywater quantity keeps on varying based on factors such as :

 – Number of members in the household or offices